MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 Why a quantum programming language?
 In short terms, because you want to write algorithms, not circuits.

-The Q# language allows the integration on classical and quantum computing.
-Q# supports general classical control flow during the execution of an algorithm.
-This allows clean expression of adaptive quantum algorithms that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.
-For more information, see [What is a quantum program](xref:microsoft.quantum.overview.q-sharp#what-is-a-quantum-program)

-The Q# language doesn’t specify whether qubits are logical or physical.
-This can be decided by the runtime when the algorithm is executed.
-Similarly, the mapping from a qubit variable in a program to an actual logical or physical qubit is decided by the runtime, and that mapping may be deferred until after the topology and other details of the target device is known.
-The runtime is responsible for determining a mapping that allows the algorithm to execute, including any qubit state transfer and remapping required during execution.
+A quantum program can be seen as a particular set of classical subroutines which, when called, perform a computation by interacting with a quantum system; a program written in Q# does not directly model the quantum state, but rather describes how a classical control computer interacts with [qubits](xref:microsoft.quantum.glossary-qdk#qubit).
+This allows you to be entirely agnostic about what a quantum state even *is* on each target machine, which might have different interpretations depending on the machine.
+You can write your code once and, with little to no change, run it against multiple targets of the same family, allowing you to focus your programming at the algorithm level.

-You can use Q# as standalone, in notebooks, and at the command-line or use a host language such as Python or C#.
-For more information, see [the different ways you can run and submit a Q# program](xref:microsoft.quantum.submit-jobs).
+You can develop quantum programs with Q# or Python in the Azure Quantum portal using Jupyter Notebooks, or develop in your local environment using your favorite IDE.
+Either environment allows you to submit jobs to quantum hardware through the Azure Quantum service, or use cloud-based or local quantum simulators.
+For more information, see [the different ways you can run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 ## Workflow of the quantum software development